Guide

 How digital infrastructure investments will pay dividends

-In industries from healthcare to hospitality, IT managers are facing increased expectations from their users and rapidly escalating demands on their networks
+In industries from healthcare to hospitality, IT managers are facing increased expectations from their users and rapidly escalating demands on their networks.

 A greater focus on the customer experience — coupled with converging trends in business, cybersecurity and data management — is driving organizations to reevaluate their technology planning and their investment in digital infrastructure.